Tymodk/Comparative-Study/README.md

 I'll probably draw from a few comparison blogs to draw my own conclusions about these two frameworks.
 At this moment it seems that people seem to enjoy Laravel a lot more, I'll find out why!

+In the meantime I've also looked up how to set both up, I already know how to use Laravel but with Codeigniter there was a lot less documentation.